redhat-et/edge-ai-image-pipelines/README.md

 mv yolo11x.onnx onnx-repository/yolo11x/1/model.onnx

+tar cf onnx-repository.tar onnx-repository

+ref=$ARTIFACT_REGISTRY_HOST/$ARTIFACT_REGISTRY_REPO:onnx-repository
-tar cf onnx-repository.tar onnx-repository podman artifact add $ref onnx-repository.tar podman artifact push $ref
+podman artifact add $ref onnx-repository.tar podman artifact push $ref
 ```

-The pipeline will then automatically compile these models into .plan format using the pipeline's jumpstarter device and reupload it to `ARTIFACT_REGISTRY_REPO` under the tag `plan-repository`.
+When `build-triton.yml` is run it will compile these models into .plan format using the pipeline's jumpstarter device and reupload it to `ARTIFACT_REGISTRY_REPO` under the tag `plan-repository`.
 This is subsequently consumed by the pipeline to produce your Bootc image.

-### vLLM Server Setup

-vLLM models are stored in HuggingFace repositories.
-To add your models to the vLLM image you can modify the `HF_REPOS` build variable found in `./.github/workflows/build-vllm.yml`.

-Additionally, you must use custom wheels for both PyTorch and vLLM.
-While we currently have no official CI that serves these, they are currently pulled from `quay.io/ncao/wheels`.
-They will be installed to the venv found at `/app`.

 ### MicroShift Setup